Surfing in Dorset

 Opening in 2009, a year later than the proposed 2008 opening date and affected by endless delays, the Boscombe artificial surf reef was not everything people expected and wanted it to be.

-Large geotextile bags were filled with sand collected locally, the artificial reef was repaired in 2010 after finding several of the large bags had split spilling their contents and minimizing the reef.
+It was repaired in 2010 after finding several of the large bags had split, spilling their contents and minimizing the impact of the reef on the incoming swell.

-This repair work was ultimately ineffective and the artificial reef was officially closed in 2011 and was later rebranded as a Coastal Activity Park encouraging diving, snorkelling, and windsurfing.
+This repair work was ultimately ineffective, and the artificial reef was officially closed in 2011 and was later rebranded as a Coastal Activity Park encouraging diving, snorkelling, and windsurfing.

 Lyme Regis